nicklockwood/AsyncImageView/README.md

 AsyncImageLoader has the following properties:

-    @property (nonatomic, strong) AsyncImageCache *cache;
+    @property (nonatomic, strong) NSCache *cache;

 The cache to be used for image load requests.
 You can change this value at any time and it will affect all subsequent load requests until it is changed again.
-By default this is set to `[AsyncImageCache sharedCache]`.
-Set this to nil to disable caching completely, or you can set it to a new AsyncImageCache instance or subclass for fine-grained cache control.
+By default this is set to `[AsyncImageLoader sharedCache]`.
+Set this to nil to disable caching completely, or you can set it to a new NSCache instance or subclass for fine-grained cache control.

     @property (nonatomic, assign) NSUInteger concurrentLoads;